turingschool/career-development-curriculum/module_four/pd_kickoff.md

 Each person will have 8-10 mins to have their cover letter reviewed by the group.
 In this discussion:

-* Give a brief (1-2 minutes) overview of the company and position for which they're applying; share the link to the position if able
+* Presenter: give a brief (1-2 minutes) overview of the company and position for which they're applying; share the link to the position if able.
+Read the cover letter out loud to the group.
-*
+* Group: Use the [Cover Letter Checklist](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/cover_letter_checklist.md) to quickly see if the cover letter is missing anything

-Feedback should utilize the [Cover Letter Checklist](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/cover_letter_checklist.md)
+* Coach gives appreciation and coaching feedback while

 ## PD Peer Groups: Application Strategies
-Referencing the slide on application strategies, go around and discuss what next steps for application strategies each person in the group will utilize based on feedback.
+Go around and discuss what next steps for application strategies each person in the group will utilize based on feedback:

 * How will you revise your cover letter?
 * Who will you reach out to from the company?
 Or how will you do research to figure out the right person to reach out to?
-*
+* What other next steps do you need to take for this application?

 ## Closing: Discuss Next Steps & Homework
 Next week, bring updates on this job application with you: